zloirock/core-js/docs/2023-02-14-so-whats-next.md

 Now it's typical to see, for example, a dozen copies of `Promise` polyfills with the same functionality on a website — you load only one `Promise` polyfill from `core-js`, but some of your dependencies load `Promise` polyfills by themself — `Promise` polyfill from one more `core-js` copy, `es6-promise`, `promise-polyfill`, `es6-promise-polyfill`, `native-promise-only`, etc. But it's just ES6 `Promise` which is already completely covered by `core-js` — and available in most browsers without polyfills.
 Sometimes, due to this, the size of all polyfills in the bundle swells to several megabytes.

-It’s not an ideal illustration for this issue, many other examples would have been better, but since above we started to talk about the Bloomberg website, let’s take a look at this site one more time.
+It's not an ideal illustration for this issue, many other examples would have been better, but since above we started to talk about the Bloomberg website, let's take a look at this site one more time.
 We have no access to the source code, however, we have, for example, such an awesome tool as [`bundlescanner.com`](https://bundlescanner.com/website/bloomberg.com%2Feurope/all) (I hope that the Bloomberg team will fix it ASAP, so the result could be outdated).

 <p align="center"><img alt="bundlescanner" width="720" src="https://user-images.githubusercontent.com/2213682/181242201-ec16dd17-f4dd-4706-abf5-36e764c72e22.png" /></p>